 (ii) Sanction compliance notices

-21. If a matter placed before an Article 12.6 Panel results in the withdrawal of membership or registration, we will publish a notice at the end of the appeal period (if there is no appeal) or following the outcome of the appeal if any allegation is upheld.
+21. If a matter placed before an Article 12.6 Panel results in the withdrawal of membership, we will publish a notice at the end of the appeal period (if there is no appeal) or following the outcome of the appeal if any allegation is upheld.
 We will publish the written decision of the Chair of the Article 12.6 Panel, subject to paragraph 13 above.

-22. If the Sanction Panel considers that a member has not complied with a sanction imposed by the PCP, we will publish the decision to withdraw membership or registration on our website.
+22. If the Sanction Panel considers that a Member has not complied with a sanction imposed and decide to withdraw membership, we will publish the decision to withdraw membership on our website.

-23. Any decision which results in the withdrawal of membership or registration will remain on our website for five years from the date of the decision.
+23. Any decision which results in the withdrawal of membership will remain on our website for five years from the date of the decision.

-25. If a member lapses their BACP membership before, during or after a Professional Conduct Hearing, (including before completing any sanction imposed) we will still publish any relevant Panel decision.
+27. If a Member lapses their BACP membership before, during or after a Professional Conduct Hearing, (including before completing any sanction imposed) we will still publish any relevant Panel decision.

-26. If a member lapses their BACP membership during or after an Article 12.6 Panel hearing, we will still publish any decision to withdraw membership.
+28. If a Member lapses their BACP membership during or after an Article 12.6 Panel we will still publish any decision to withdraw membership.

-27. If someone who has been subject to an adverse conduct decision successfully re-applies for membership, we will publish a re-entry to membership notice.
+29. If someone who has been subject to an adverse conduct decision successfully re-applies for membership, we will publish a ‘Re-entry to membership notice’.

 Factors relevant to the publication decision

-28. This publication policy confirms our intention to publish decisions where it is in the public interest to do so.
-However, we make the decision to publish on a case by case basis, taking into account the factors below (this list is not exhaustive).
+30. This publication policy confirms our intention to publish decisions where it is in the public interest to do so.
+However, the decision to publish is made on a case by case basis, taking into account the factors below (this list is not exhaustive).

-29. Publication may involve a degree of interference with the member’s right to privacy.
-In such cases we undertake a balancing exercise, weighing the public interest in publication of the decision against the member’s right to privacy.
-Often the interference with the member’s rights will be necessary and proportionate, and the public interest in publication will outweigh the member’s right to privacy.
+31. Publication may involve a degree of interference with the Member’s right to privacy.
+In such cases the relevant Panel will undertake a balancing exercise, weighing the public interest in publication of the decision against the Member’s right to privacy.
+Often the interference with the Member’s rights will be necessary and proportionate, and the public interest in publication will outweigh the Member’s right to privacy.

-30. In exceptional cases the interference with the member’s right to privacy may be so severe that publication is not justified in the public interest, even in a redacted form.
+32. In exceptional cases the interference with the Member’s right to privacy may be so severe that publication is not justified in the public interest, even in a redacted form.

-31. The relevant Panel will consider any representations made by a member regarding publication, taking into account the factors below.
+33. The relevant Panel will consider any representations made by a Member regarding publication, taking into account the factors below.